taurusilver7/fusion/README.md

 However, the `npm run dev` command for development server will not cache the data, consuming API calls for every hot-reload/refresh.
 It is suggested to use a sample data while development.

+Create a `getTeams` utility function to get teams response

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.